canonical/lxd/doc/security.md

 To revoke trust to a client its certificate can be removed with `lxc config trust remove FINGERPRINT`.

+It's possible to restrict a TLS client to one or multiple projects, in such a mode, the client will also be prevented from performing global configuration changes or altering the configuration (limits, restrictions) of the projects it's allowed access to.

+This can be controlled through `lxc config trust edit`, setting the `restricted` key to `true` and then specifying a list of projects to retrict the user to.
+If the list of projects is empty, the user will not be allowed access to any of them.

 ## Password prompt with TLS authentication
 To establish a new trust relationship when not already setup by the administrator, a password must be set on the server and sent by the